leyton1509/AstroidsJavaFxTest/README.md

 There is 3 bosses in the game as the time goes on, see if you can beat them all

+Health packs and Power Ups are used by crashing into them

 Controls:

 | UP ARROW : Move forward |